Criteria for Graduates of Non‑LCME/CACMS‑Accredited Medical Schools including Graduates of US Schools of Osteopathic Medicine (GNLCAMS)

 Dalhousie University requires all applicants to be eligible to register for a license to enable them to train within the Maritimes.
 Both the College of Physicians and Surgeons of Nova Scotia and College of Physicians and Surgeons of Prince Edward Island have specific regulations regarding English language proficiency for physicians from outside of Canada.

 Below are links to the policies for each of the colleges.
-As of July 1, 2016 candidates applying for postgraduate training must meet these requirements-
+Candidates applying for postgraduate training must meet these requirements-

 CPSNS Language Requirement [PDF - 162kB]